vincentbernat/dashkiosk/docs/cloud.rst

 Cloud install
 =============

-You can run *Dashkiosk* on a PaaS like `Heroku`_.
+You can run *Dashkiosk* on a PaaS like `Heroku`_ or `Dokku`_.
 The Chromecast support is unlikely to work in this case but the remaining functionalities should work without any problem.
 The following documentation is done using `exoscale PaaS`_ (a Swiss cloud provider).
 The process should be quite similar with another provider.